dmanpearl/namer/README.md

 [✓] On app startup, prioritize sync from Firestore over Perstent Storage.
 [✓] Unit tests.
 [✓] Provide Navigate from Signout screen back to main.
-[ ] Add visual indication as to login status (perhaps different auth icon in sidebar).
+[✓] Add visual indication as to login status via auth icon in sidebar.
 [ ] Host on Github.
 [ ] Add unit tests widget tap/scroll gestures.
 See widgets.dart and widget_test.dart.